This is Part Two of How to Use Herbal Aphrodisiacs. Please read the information contained in Part One before using any .

 History: Muira puama has been used for centuries by Brazilian natives and has been documented in books as an aphrodisiac since 1930.
 It has traditionally been used in the form of a strong decoction or by rubbing the bark directly on the genitals.

-Aphrodisiac Properties: Muira puama increases sexual desire, thoughts, and fantasies, enhances sensuality and satisfaction.
+Aphrodisiac Properties: Muira puama increases sexual desire, thoughts, and fantasies, and enhances sensuality and satisfaction.
 It improves erectile function and the ability to reach orgasm and can even strengthen the intensity of orgasm.
 Muira puama is used by both men and women.

 Muira puama is often compared to yohimbe, but is more gentle in action and does not have the same adverse side effects as yohimbe Research has proven muira puama to be more effective in treating impotence than the pharmaceutical drug yohimbine hydrochloride.

 Other Uses: Muira puama aids in the prevention and treatment of baldness, menstrual cramps, digestive problems, rheumatism, fatigue and muscle weakness.
-It protects the nervous system and is used to treat nervous exhaustion, and other disorders of the central nervous system.
+It protects the nervous system and is used to treat nervous exhaustion and other disorders of the central nervous system.
 Is reported to improve mood and general well-being and can relieve depression and stress.
 Muira puama is also shown to improve visual clarity.

 Dose & Usage: In powdered form 1-2g is an effective dose.
-It may take a few days to get results and only mild effects may be felt in the beginning, but within a few weeks full effects will be experienced.
+It may take a few days to get results, and only mild effects may be felt in the beginning, but within a few weeks, full effects will be experienced.

 Muira puama is often found in combination formulas and has a history of being combined with catuaba.